NPalopoli/npalopoli.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a tenured researcher in Computational Biology, studying protein structure, interactions, and evolution. 'm an Open Science learner and advocate.
+I'm a tenured researcher in Computational Biology, studying protein structure, interactions, and evolution.
+I'm an Open Science learner and advocate.
 I'm also an educator, specialized in active and evidence-based practices for teaching.
 I lead workgroups guided by empathy, mentoring, and collaboration.

 Essentially, I like people, I like knowledge and I love to help people know more.